Contents

 Abstract: The term “Generic Programming” was coined by Alex Stepanov and David Musser in 1988.
 It has become one of the most influential ideas to shape programming and has had a profound impact on the evolution of C++.
 Yet, the core concepts of generic programming are still often misunderstood and misrepresented.
 Thirty years in, this talk will look a little at how generic programming came to be and why it is not simply “another paradigm” for software development.

 Erratum: The slide Jon Bentley’s Solution (Translated to C++) contains an error.
 The line, int u = n; should read int u = n - 1;.
-Slides have been updated with the fix.
+The slides have been updated with the fix.
 Thanks to Alex Muscar.

 Addition: When preparing this talk, I was unable to find a picture of Meng and Alex from the Al Stevens interview in Dr. Dobb’s Journal, March 1995.
 Alex was kind enough to give me a copy of the original publication.